belajarqywok/ToShPak-scrape/README.md

 # ToShPak-scrape
-looking for the cheapest price and the best rating from Tokopedia, Shopee, Bukalapak
+looking for the cheapest price and the best rating from Tokopedia, Shopee, Bukalapak.